RicardoMorato/React.memo/README.md

 > O(2^n) denotes an algorithm whose growth doubles with each additon to the input data set.
 The growth curve of an O(2^n) function is exponential - starting off very shallow, then rising meteorically.

-Okay, that's bad, so we can use our new (super powerfull) weapon to neutralize it.
+Okay, that's bad, so we can use our new (super powerful) weapon to neutralize it.
 Let's breakdown Fibonacci's code execution using a graph.

 <a href=""><img src="https://miro.medium.com/max/604/1*48d8pI_c1-mQYV5xsz8XSQ.png" /></a>